 Ambari checks whether iptables is running during the Ambari Server setup process.
 If iptables is running, a warning displays, reminding you to check that required ports are open and available.
 The Host Confirm step in the Cluster Install Wizard also issues a warning for each host that has iptables running.

-Disable SELinux and PackageKit and check the umask Value
+1.4.10.
+Disable SELinux and PackageKit and check the umask Value setenforce 0

-You must temporarily disable SELinux for the Ambari setup to function.
-On each host in your cluster, set SELINUX=disabled in /etc/selinux/config
+1. You must temporarily disable SELinux for the Ambari setup to function.
+On each host in your cluster,